What Are the Types of Workplace Discrimination?

 - Federal Laws That Protect Employees from Discrimination

-- Questions for an Employment Litigation Attorney
+- Find an Experienced Employment Litigation Attorney

 State and federal anti-discrimination laws protect individuals from discriminatory practices in various settings, including the workplace.